KhanRah/statefulManagement/README.md

-# Stateful Management with Flutter
+# State Management with Flutter

 A new Flutter application.